-The German Shepherd Dog has a history that is rich in bravery, heroism, and television/movie stardom.
+Famous German Shepherd Dogs have a history that is rich in bravery, heroism, and television/movie stardom.

-Today it is prevalent to see German Shepherds as K-9 officers for police agencies and the military because of their temperament and intelligence.
+It is common to see German Shepherds as K9 officers for police agencies and the military because of their temperament and intelligence.

 Listed below are some of the most famous German Shepherds:

 Horand von Grafrath

 Horand von Grafrath born, on January 1st, 1895, was the first German Shepherd Dog and the genetic basis for modern German Shepherds.

 During that time, there was a society named the Phylax Society, with the intention of standardizing dog breeds.